alanbarnett/ptheme/README.md

 Here's the [stackoverflow question](https://stackoverflow.com/questions/3058325/what-is-the-difference-between-ps1-and-prompt-command) that started this whole project.

 The file `prompt.sh` has the basic setup for adding these themes into your bashrc.
-Basically, you make a function that sets `PS1` to a script, and call that function from `PROMPT_COMMAND`, which will run whatever command you specify each time you display `PS1`.
+To understand it, you must know some things:
+ - The `PS1` variable is where your prompt is stored in bash.
+ - The `PROMPT_COMMAND` variable can be set to the name of a function who sets the `PS1` variable.

+So, I made a function that runs a script (or a "theme"), and uses the string it produces as your prompt.
+It is set up this way to allow you additional freedom when scripting your prompt, which is usually much cleaner looking than an incredibly long `PS1` set in your `.bashrc`.
+It can be set up to do some cool things, like changing the prompt automatically if you're in a git repository, or using custom inputrc configuration globally and per-theme to make vim mode strings integrate with the prompts that need it, and not on the ones that don't.

+> Quick story about why it's set up that way.
+I have a `.inputrc` file in my
+> home directory, which sets my readline to be in vim mode, turns on mode
+> printing, sets the default mode strings, and adds a binding to get into
+> movement mode.
+The problem comes when I switch to a prompt that isn't set up
+> to work with the mode string (prompts that have boxes drawn around them).
+I
+> don't want to make a .inputrc file for each one of them, I'd rather make
+> theme-specific ones just for the themes that have vim mode strings
+> integrated.
+So, I set up a global rules file that would let you turn off the
+> mode string printing, so that it can be turned back on with the themes that
+> use it.

 The `prompt.sh` file is just the default.
 You are encouraged to make your own, with your own additional configuration if needed (for example, my `prompt_alan.sh` file sources `plugins/utils.sh`, which includes a few functions for managing your prompt from the command line.
-See **plugins** for more info).
-The things in `prompt.sh` are only run once, where the things in the `PROMPT_COMMAND` variable are run every time you get a new prompt.
+See the **plugins** section for more info).
+The things in `prompt.sh` are only run once, where the things in the `PROMPT_COMMAND` variable's function (i.e. your theme script) are run every time you get a new prompt.

-Additional themes should be placed in the base/themes folder.
-The included themes place all used scripts inside the base/bin folder, and locally set the PATH to include it.
-Also, the included themes will NOT have a .sh extension, while all additional scripts that are used WILL have the .sh extension.
+Additional themes should be placed in the /themes folder.
+The included themes place all used scripts inside the /bin folder, and locally set the PATH to include it.
+Also, as a style note, the included themes will NOT have a .sh extension, while all additional scripts that are used WILL have the .sh extension.

-To change themes from the command line (also see **plugins**)
+To change themes from the command line (also see **plugins**), run:

-`$ PROMPT_THEME="theme name"`
+`PROMPT_THEME="theme name"`

 ex.

-`$ PROMPT_THEME=twoline-lite`
+`PROMPT_THEME=twoline-lite`

 It is not yet multi-shell compatible, but I imagine that it could be.
 I would need to write a prompt file and possibly also a theme file for the other